Censorship in the Philippines: Spanish colonial period

-imprenta o Gullón) in 1883 by the Liberal Spanish government at the time which led to the emergence of multiple Philippines newspapers until the end of the Spanish colonial period.
+imprenta o Gullón) in 1883 by the Liberal Spanish government at the time, which led to the emergence of multiple Philippines newspapers until the end of the Spanish colonial period.

 American colonial period

 The United States administration introduced laws against sedition and libel in the Philippines in 1901 through the Sedition Act and the Criminal Libel Act.
-This has led to the closure of El Renacimiento which openly advocated for Philippine independence, advocated the usage of Spanish as an official language, and was critical of Governor General William Howard Taft's policies in 1908.
+This led to the closure of El Renacimiento, which openly advocated for Philippine independence, advocated the usage of Spanish as an official language, and was critical of Governor General William Howard Taft's policies in 1908.

 The Board of Censorship for Moving Pictures (BCMP) was formed on November 27, 1929, through Commonwealth Act No. 3852.
 By 1930, the first board of the BCMP reviewed 1,249 films for public exhibition, six of which were allowed only with cuts, and two were banned.
 The BCMP became the Board of Review for Moving Pictures (BRMP) in 1936.

 World War II

 During the Japanese occupation of the Philippines during World War II, the Japanese banned all publications not for the Japanese audience, save for Manila Tribune, Taliba, and La Vanguardia.
 Publications by these local newspapers were heavily censored by the Imperial Japanese Army.
-However underground publications were accessible to Filipinos during this period which allowed the distribution of information not censored by the Japanese.
+However, underground publications were accessible to Filipinos during this period, which allowed the distribution of information not censored by the Japanese.

 Post-Commonwealth period

-Post-war state censorship of print media is limited as the press functioned as a watchdog of the government.
-During this period, the Philippine press is known to be the “freest in Asia”.
+Post-war state censorship of print media is limited, as the press functioned as a watchdog of the government.
+During this period, the Philippine press is known to be the "freest in Asia".
 The Board of Review for Moving Pictures (BRMP) regulated cinema from the end of the war until 1961.
 The BRMP was reorganized as the Board of Censors of Motion Pictures (BCMP) during the administration of President Carlos P. Garcia.
 BCMP was constituted through Republic Act No. 3060 on June 17, 1961, and was placed under the Office of the President.